 - Do you suffer from any symptoms currently?

 - Have you used any tobacco or nicotine products in the past 12 months?

 - In the past 12 months, have you applied for or received any form of disability benefits?

-Now these are just a few questions that you’ll likely be asked once a life insurance underwriter learns that you have been prescribed Glyburide or learns that you’ve been diagnosed with type 2 diabetes.
-And while this may seem like a lot of questions, we should also point out there will likely also be a host of other questions related to “non-medical” issues which might also play a role in the outcome of your life insurance application.
-Which is why, answering our next question in this article is never going to be easy.
+These are just a few questions that you’ll likely be asked once a life insurance underwriter learns that you have been prescribed Glyburide or learns that you’ve been diagnosed with type 2 diabetes.
+And while this may seem like a lot of questions, we should also point out there will likely also be a host of other questions related to “non-medical” issues, which might also play a role in the outcome of your life insurance application.
+This is why answering our next question in this article is never going to be easy.

 What rate (or price) can I qualify for?